-- 1. The CE is REQUIRED to disclose upon request: - a.
-To the HHS Secretary - b.
-To the individual - 2.
-The CE is PERMITTED (but not required) to disclose: - a.
-For treatment, payment, and health care operations (TPO) - b.
-Incidental Uses & Disclosures - c.
-Individual has the opportunity to agree or object - d.
-Specific "public purpose" disclosures - e.
-Limited data sets (facially de-identified, requires data use agreement between the parties) - f.
-De-identification (ALL identifiers have been removed) - g.
-With authorization from the consumer when in doubt, get an authorization
+- 1. - To the HHS Secretary - To the individual - The CE is PERMITTED (but not required) to disclose: - For treatment, payment, and health care operations (TPO) a. - Incidental Uses & Disclosures - Individual has the opportunity to agree or object - Specific "public purpose" disclosures - Limited data sets (facially de-identified, requires data use agreement between the parties) - f.
+De-identification (ALL identifiers have been removed) - With authorization from the consumer when in doubt, get an g. authorization